brooklynrail/brooklynrail-platform/content/events/2022/12/women-artist-film-makers-inc.md

 ---
 title: "Women Artist Filmmakers Inc. "
-deck: A screening series curated by our friends The Film-Makers' Cooperative
+deck: A screening series curated by our friends at The Film-Makers' Cooperative
-summary: "To kick off our holiday screening series, we are pleased to present a compilation of eight films by women artist filmmakers, curated by our friends at The Film-Makers' Cooperative. "
+summary: "To kick off our holiday screening series, we are thrilled to present a compilation of eight films by women artist filmmakers, curated by our friends at The Film-Makers' Cooperative. "
 people: []
 date: 2022-12-23T00:00:00-0500
 end_date: 2022-12-23T23:59:00-0500
-series: 719
+series: ""
 collections:
   - screening
 event_organizer: